jazenwong/wong-blog/_posts/designxbusiness/2019-12-31-what-is-a-brand.markdown

 > That's not to say that market research doesn't have its place — because it certainly does, it's just that it's not _always_ correct or even safe to listen to.
 To be fair, the irrationality that Sutherland describes is more about using psycho-logic (heuristics, behavioral economics, etc.) to come up with unconventional solutions, instead of using simple reductionist logic (e.g. raw market research).

-The frustrating part about irrationality is that... well, it's "irrational" and hard to explain.
-And even when explained, like when Jobs told his team that the search for pure white was important because it made the products feel high-tech, is still was hard to accept.
+The frustrating part about irrationality is that... well, it's "irrational" and hard to explain and quantify.
+And even when explained, like when Jobs told his team that the search for pure white was important because it made the products feel high-tech, is still hard to accept.

 Although the color white isn't objectively connected to the feeling of something being high-tech, it's the color that's often used to express it, for one reason or another.
 So, it's not that irrationality doesn't make sense, it's just that it isn't explainable with reductive logic or scientific facts and research — it's "seemingly subjective."

+## The Role of Irrationality

-But, if this seemingly subject irrationality has an important role to play in a brand, how can we use it without it becoming a pure battle of subjectivity?
+But, if irrationality has an important role to play in a brand, how can we use it without it becoming a pure battle of subjectivity?

 There isn't a definitive answer for how and when to accept irrationality in the brand building process, but I am a firm believer that one should create the products one would use themselves, especially when one feels strongly about something.
 Because if one ends up creating a product or design they don't resonate with themselves, they may end up detesting the product, and thus not being able to genuinely sell or market it.
 (Some could also argue that being able to genuinely sell or market something is the most important thing in brand building.)